 When one of my boys inadvertently clogged the toilet which Grandpa Bob ended up cleaning, he didn’t get mad and my son didn’t forget.
 I hope they don’t forget either how kindly and lovingly he treated their grandma.

 When Mom had her stroke over a decade ago, Bob took care of preparing her medicines, sharing in the housework even when he was working full time as an accountant.
-Even this last year when a four-year old cancer weakened him, he still took her dancing.
-No longer twice a week like they used to but they still went.
+Even this last year when a four-year old cancer weakened him, he still took her dancing, even if no longer twice a week.

 Seventeen years ago when I found out my mother was going to remarry, I was filled with resentment on behalf of my beloved good [biological] father.
 I didn’t know that in God’s goodness, He used my mother’s remarriage to rebuild my relationship with her as it should have been from the day she conceived me.
 After Bob came into my mom’s life constantly pouring love, she overflowed and blossomed as a more caring, loving, and thoughtful mother and grandmother.
 God also gave me another good father here on earth…one that was everything I could have ever hoped for.
 I was an adult in number of years by the time I gained my stepdad but he helped the child within to grow up.